AlexanderSvobodskii/Parsing-of-GDM/README.md

-This repository include parser of .inc file of GDM-model
+This repository contains parser of .inc file of GDM-model